s3h10r/polaroidme/README.md

 will create the file `./example/example.polaroid.png`.

-To display the creation date of the Photo (EXIF-data) as title `-title-meta` is the right switch:
+To display the creation date of the Photo (EXIF-data) as title the option `-title-meta` can be used:

 ```console
 foo@bar:~$ polaroidme ./example/example.png -o ./example/example.polaroid.png --size 400 --title-meta